-What Do the Current Regulations Look Like?
+What Do Current Cannabis Packaging Regulations Look Like?

-Knowing Where to Look for Help In Deciding What Appeals to Minors in Product Packaging
+Knowing Where to Look for Help in Deciding What Appeals to Minors in Product Packaging

 For businesses who are looking for examples of what does and does not appeal to minors in regards to cannabis packaging products, it can be very helpful to look at the current cannabis regulations guidelines provided by Oregon

 as well as the existing voluntary Code of Responsible Practices of the Distilled Spirits Council of the United States.